ajcwebdev/ajcwebdevblog/content/blog/history-of-react/index.md

 ---
-title: A Short History of ReactJS
+title: a short history of reactjs
 date: "2020-05-08"
 description: A summary of the first few years of React, the initial community reaction, and the development of React's core principles.
 ---